Arborist Blog

 The photos show both fresh pecking and flecking caused by the Downy woodpecker in the picture, on the tree outside my office in the Seward Neighborhood of Minneapolis.

-While researching this topic, I found references mentioning the helpfulness of wood peckers to trees to manage insect infestations.
+While researching this topic, I found references mentioning the helpfulness of woodpeckers to trees to manage insect infestations.
 I have not seen woodpeckers damage to trees that ever helped a tree.
-But woodpeckers need habitat too – Hopefully not your siding!
+But woodpeckers need habitat too – hopefully not your siding!